tumble1999/savaslabs.github.io/_posts/2015-06-10-d8-theming-basics.markdown

 Too much to list here, but here are some highlights:

-- Twig, a template engine by SensioLabs, is used inside template files in lieu of PHP
+- [Twig](http://twig.sensiolabs.org/documentation), a template engine by SensioLabs, is used inside template files in lieu of PHP
 - Responsive design elements are included by default
 - Breakpoints can be set and used across modules and themes
 - Support for IE8 and below is dropped meaning the use of jQuery 2.0, HTML5, and CSS3 (including pseudo selectors) are now supported
 - Classy, a new base theme, is introduced
 - CSS: far fewer IDs are used, default classes are no longer in core but are moved to Classy, CSS file structure now uses SMACSS and class names follow the BEM format
 - CSS and JS files are attached to pages differently
-- template.php becomes the slightly better-named [theme-name].theme
+- `template.php` becomes the slightly better-named `[theme-name].theme`.
+Maybe we'll finally get `theme.php` in Drupal 9?

 Check out Drupal's [change log](https://www.drupal.org/list-changes/published/drupal?keywords_description=&to_branch=&version=&created_op=%3E%3D&created%5Bvalue%5D=&created%5Bmin%5D=&created%5Bmax%5D=&impacts%5B%5D=3) for a comprehensive list of changes.

 ### Why all the changes?

-Though the theming layer in Drupal 8 is quite different from Drupal 7 and will required some relearning, these changes come with great improvements, including:
+Though the theming layer in Drupal 8 is quite different from Drupal 7 and will require some relearning, these changes come with great improvements, including:

 - Fewer Drupal-specific conventions and more popular, well-documented frameworks (such as Twig), meaning non-Drupalers can jump in much more quickly.
-Let’s face it - Drupal 7 theming has a major learning curve, which can keep developers from using Drupal at all.
+Let’s face it - Drupal 7 theming has a major learning curve, which can keep developers and designers from using Drupal at all.
 - Template files are more secure since they no longer contain PHP code (thanks to Twig).
 Sanders at [d8.sqndr.com](http://d8.sqndr.com/) offers this nice/scary example of PHP code that could be executed in a Drupal 7 template file:

 {% highlight php %}